GlobalsoftWigilabs/nr1-cambio/README.md

 Allows you to connect to the Datadog API and show you important information such as your Dashboards, Alerts, integrations and much more

 ## Usage
-Enter you api keys from datadog
+Enter you api keys from datadog,these will be saved in [NerdStorageVault](https://developer.newrelic.com/explore-docs/nerdstoragevault)

 ![Enter apis keys](screenshots/enter-apis.png)